What to do in Rome on Easter 2025

 Fabbrica Giuliani

 The Fabbrica Giuliani, established in 1949, produces chocolate and sweets, and at Easter the much-loved eggs, using high-quality chocolate.
 They also offer colomba, available gluten and lactose-free, and even with Marrons Glacés.
-Their store on Via Paolo Emilio 67 and online shop feature beautifully decorated eggs as well as those adorned with dried fruits like walnuts, pistachios, and almonds.
+Their store on Via Paolo Emilio 67 and online shop feature beautifully decorated eggs as well as those adorned with dried fruits like walnuts, pistachios, and hazelnuts.

 Panificio Bonci

-Holy Week in Rome 2024
+Holy Week in Rome 2025

 If you are looking for something smaller and more intimate, there are alternatives too; the night of Good Friday, the small town of Bracciano commemorates the Via Crucis throughout the alleys of its medieval center.
 The town, located only 40 minutes north of Rome, will host a religious reenactment composed of more than 150 performers.
 Every year, the actors’ old traditional costumes and Bracciano’s enchanting medieval atmosphere attract people from all over Italy.
 The procession of Good Friday is also celebrated in many neighboring towns such as Albano Laziale, Castel Madama, and Nerola.

-On Holy Saturday (March 30th) there will be the Easter vigil in the Holy Night at 9pm.
-And on Easter Sunday (March 31st), the celebration of the Holy Mass of the Resurrection of the Lord will take place at 10am.
+On Holy Saturday (April 19th) there will be the Easter vigil in the Holy Night at 7.30pm.
+And on Easter Sunday (April 20th), the celebration of the Holy Mass of the Resurrection of the Lord will take place at 10.30am.
 Once the mass is over, the Holy Father will impart the “Urbi et Orbi” blessing at 12pm.

 If you’re in Rome during Holy Week, don’t miss out on the Papal Audience on Wednesday.
 You can get tickets here.